 useRecycleScroller (Headless)

-Use it when you want full control over markup, styling, and rendering logic while keeping the same virtualization engine.
+Use it when you want full control over markup, styling, and rendering logic while keeping the virtualization engine separate from the rendered UI.

 - You need a custom DOM structure that does not fit the component slot API.